kassandraoftroy/react-gelato-uniswap/README.md

 # react-gelato-uniswap
-a demo react app for automated trading on uniswap using gelato
+A demo react app for automated trading on uniswap using gelato